OpenLocalizationTestOrg/azure-docs-pr-test.zh-TW/articles/service-bus-messaging/service-bus-dotnet-multi-tier-app-using-service-bus-queues.md

            }

            // GET: /Home/Submit.
-           // Controller method for a view you will create for hello submission
+           // Controller method for a view you will create for the submission
            // form.
            public ActionResult Submit()
            {